So, you want to know what to plant in September!

 The change in the kitchen garden from mid-August to mid-September is dramatic.

 You need an infrastructure that can allow you to protect pants and seedlings in the early weeks of September but still capture the much welcome moisture and heat.
 Cold frames, hoop houses, and floating row covers are the perfect remedy.

 DIY Potting Soil Mix | Easy Recipe

 Check out this post on making your own potting mix.
 I use the large batch recipe to replenish my raised beds every year!

 This video demonstrates the exact process we use here at Stony Ridge Farm for our unheated hoop houses.
 What do you think?
 One word of caution.
 If a blizzard is predicted for your area, remove the UV plastic and use it to lay over your crops.
-This will stop the weight of the snow from crushing the structure and save you, dear gardener, a lot of heartaches.
+This will stop the snow’s weight from crushing the structure and save you, dear gardener, a lot of heartaches.